 According to a government official, this framework approach with national policy favoring the exploitation of renewable energy sources, given the constantly rising costs of petroleum products on the world market.
 It also is consistent with the agreement signed between Mauritius and India in order to encourage investment in this field.

-"This power generation fleet will include about twenty wind turbines with a production capacity of 25 megawatts.
-But the electricity produced will depend on the speed of the winds in the region concerned, "he pointed out.
+"This electricity generation fleet will comprise twenty wind turbines with a capacity of 25 megawatts.
+But the electricity produced will depend on the wind speed in the concerned region, "he stressed.

 Wind energy is not new in Mauritius, where a wind turbine was installed in the Great Basin in the south, 1987, with assistance from the United Nations Development Programme (UNDP) before being abandoned after 17 months of operation due to a supply problem of spare parts.